 Family Zion & Bryce Hiking – REI Signature Camping

-Upon arrival at Bryce Canyon National Park, we descend from the enchanting Fairyland trail to a hidden wash that will bring us to our exclusive Bryce Canyon REI Signature Camp.
-The exploration starts here and jumps into nearby Escalante where two distinct slot canyons framed by high walls of warped sandstone wind into the depths of the National Monument.
-Our highly skilled and friendly guides are passionate about the desert Southwest and all its unique history - and they love to spill the canyons' secrets as we explore it all.
-Next, we head to our private REI Signature camp in Zion from which we'll descend from the canyon rim into the depths of Zion Canyon, the heart of Zion National Park.
-We'll explore Echo Canyon and beyond into the labyrinthine of the Narrows.
+A trip to the southwest is truly one of America's great family vacations, and REI's family hiking trip at Zion and Bryce has been carefully designed to create a memorable experience for kids and adults alike.
+Arriving at Bryce Canyon National Park, we descend from the enchanting Fairyland trail to a hidden wash that will bring us to our exclusive REI Signature Campsite.
+The exploration jumps into nearby Escalante, where two stunning slot canyons wind into the subterranean wonderland of this National Monument.
+Transferring to our camp in Zion, we drop from the canyon rim into the depths of Zion National Park.
+Hiking trips take us to Echo Canyon and beyond into the labyrinthine of the Narrows.

 Kids get an REI day pack — Kids traveling on our Family Adventures will receive an REI day pack for their adventure!
 Kids age 8-17 will receive the REI Flash 18 Pack (while quantities last, colors may vary).